The Healthy Brain Network (HBN) dataset

 Methods

 A multishell diffusion scheme was used, and the b-values were 1000 and 2000 s/mm².
 The number of diffusion sampling directions were 64 and 64, respectively.
 The in-plane resolution was 1.8 mm.
 The slice thickness was 1.8 mm.
-The susceptibility artifact was estimated using reversed phase-encoding b0 by TOPUP from the Tiny FSL package (http://github.com/frankyeh/TinyFSL), a re-compiled version of FSL TOPUP (FMRIB, Oxford) with multi-thread support.
-FSL eddy was used to correct for eddy current distortion.
+The susceptibility and eddy current artifacts were corrected using FSL topup and eddy (FMRIB, Oxford).
 The correction was conducted through the integrated interface in DSI Studio (“Chen” release)(http://dsi-studio.labsolver.org).
 The diffusion MRI data were rotated to align with the AC-PC line at an isotropic resolution of 1.8.
 The restricted diffusion was quantified using restricted diffusion imaging (Yeh et al., MRM, 77:603–612 (2017)).
 The diffusion data were reconstructed using generalized q-sampling imaging (Yeh et al., IEEE TMI, ;29(9):1626-35, 2010) with a diffusion sampling length ratio of 1.25.
 The tensor metrics were calculated using DWI with b-values of 1000 s/mm².